timfulmer/bigdatahowto/CORE.md

 ##Core Interfaces

 Next up we'll trace through our interaction diagram and flesh out some classes.
 This was done in several passes, with a lot of details in between.
-Below we'll give test cases written with Mockito, and a description of any gotchas found along the way.
+Below are test cases written with Junit & Mockito, and a description of any gotchas found along the way.

 ##Message